-Early Record Expungement for Minor Policy Violations: Students or graduates may petition Student Conduct to have cases involving minor policy violations, such as those resulting in probation, "expunged" from their conduct record prior to the end of the five-year period.
-"Expungement" means that the record is maintained by Student Conduct, per state and federal law, but it will not be shared with third parties, except as required by law.
-The opportunity to request expungement reflects the student-centered and learning-focused values on which the Student Conduct process is based: namely, we believe that students can learn and grow by reflecting on their decisions and examining their values.
+Early Record Expungement for Low-Level Policy Violations: Students or graduates may petition Student Conduct to have the documentation of their cases involving low_level policy violations, such as those resulting in probation, "expunged" from their conduct record prior to the end of the five-year period.
+"Expungement" in this situation means that while the record is maintained by Student Conduct, per state and federal law, the record will not be shared with third parties, except as required by law.
+For example, a student applying to transfer to another institution may need to obtain a certified copy of their disciplinary record as part of an admissions application; if a record has been expunged, the documentation provided for the application will not include information about that incident.

-Cases involving more serious violations of policy and more significant sanctions may not be considered for expungement, including but not limited to the following cases: those resulting in suspension or dismissal, gender-based violence and gender-based stalking, drug distribution, or other offenses against people.
+The opportunity to request expungement reflects the student-centered and learning_focused values on which the Student Conduct process is based.
+Namely, we believe that students can learn and grow by reflecting on their decisions and examining their values.
+Cases involving more serious violations of policy and more significant sanctions may not be considered for early record expungement, including but not limited to the following cases: those resulting in suspension or dismissal, gender-based violence and gender-based stalking, drug distribution, or other offenses against people.

-An expungement applies only to records maintained by the Office of Student Conduct; records maintained by other offices or units, such as law enforcement and other university departments are not subject to expungement under this process.
+An early record expungement applies only to records maintained by the Office of Student Conduct; records maintained by other offices or units, such as law enforcement and other university departments are not subject to expungement under this process.